chicken-nuggety/capstone_retold/README.md

 Welcome friends to our official code repository for Project Retold!

-For more information on our project, check out our official [website](https://capstone.sutd.edu.sg/projects/retold)
+For more information on our project, check out our official [website](https://capstone.sutd.edu.sg/projects/retold) and try out our [virtual installation!](https://project-retold.com/)

 ## Directory